by Paul Wheaton

 Here are the general steps for the cost estimating process:

-5. Labor evaluation to break down the wages, taxes and overtime for required workers.
-Estimators must consider worker skill level, productivity on previous projects.
+- Labor evaluation to break down the wages, taxes and overtime for required workers.
+Estimators must consider worker skill level, labor productivity on previous projects.

-7. Calculate overhead costs, or ‘indirect costs’ are calculated, including rent, utilities and permitting, which may not always be visible on original bid.
+- Calculate overhead costs, or ‘indirect costs’, are calculated, including rent, utilities and permitting, which may not always be visible on original bid.

 As you can see, the cost estimating and bidding process is long and complex.
-This necessary set of steps ensures that clients and contractors alike are benefiting financially, no matter the project size.
+This necessary set of steps ensures that contractors can deliver projects profitably while providing clients with accurate, competitive pricing, no matter the project size.

 Determining the technique of estimating largely depends on how much time an estimator can spend on it and the level of detailed information they must work with.